1cbyc/btc-private-key-graph/README.md

 ## Disclaimer

-This tool is provided for educational and development purposes.
+**This tool is provided for EDUCATIONAL and DEVELOPMENT PURPOSES ONLY.
 Users are responsible for the security of their generated keys and should follow proper security practices when using Bitcoin.
+This software is not intended for production use with real funds.**

 ## Support